janhuenermann/diff-drive-robot/README.md

-## Robot Project
+## Robotics Project
-NUS, EE4308
+NUS, EE4308, AY19/20, Semester 2

+Authors: Marc Rauch\*, Jan Hünermann\*

-This is the code for the robotics project of EE4308, 2019/20 Semester 2.
-The goal of the project was to build a robot that is able to navigate an unknown environment on its own.
-In order to successfully accomplish that, we implemented
+This is the code for the robotics project of EE4308 at NUS.
+The goal of the project was having the robot navigate an unknown environment on its own.
+For that, we implemented

 - an odometry motion model
 - binary log-odds model for LiDAR based mapping
-- Theta-\* global path planner
+- Theta-Star global path planner
 - Spline based local planner with pure pursuit
 - PID controller

-All this stuff was implemented from scratch with ROS and Gazebo, only dependencies being OpenCV and Eigen3.
+All of this was implemented from scratch with ROS and Gazebo, only dependencies being OpenCV and Eigen3.
+The success of the project was proved in a final demonstration.

+Furthermore, in the second part of the project we implemented an extended Kalman filter for controlling a drone that is able to fly between the target and robot position.

+\*: Equal contribution

 ### Install
 Make sure you have the following requirements met: